 Do I want to broaden my horizons?

-I’m not saying long-term travel is the right decision for us either, although I truly hope it is.
-However as one per one of my favourite sayings…
+I’m not saying long-term travel will always be the right decision for us either, although I truly hope it is.
+However as one per one of my favourite sayings…“Better to regret something you’ve done than something you haven’t”

 I’ve just found you.
 I wonder how you do this with visa requirements particularly post Brexit?
 Your journey is so amazing, thanks for posting!!